ERP for SMEs in 2025: ERPNext vs Odoo vs SAP – Which One Should You Choose?

 – Implementation costs are typically 60-70% lower than SAP.

-– Average go-live time is 4–6 weeks, depending on customization.
+– Average go-live time is 4–6 weeks, depending on customisation.

 What Makes ERPNext Ideal for SMEs:

-– No license fee—just hosting, setup, and customization.
+– No license fee—just hosting, setup, and customisation.

 – Built-in modules for accounting, CRM, HR, manufacturing, and more.